noble-varghese/notes/content/index.md

 My career has been a thrilling ride through the startup ecosystem:
 Each role has been a stepping stone, allowing me to hone my skills in Python, Node.js/TypeScript, and Go.
 I've learned that in the world of startups, adaptability is just as crucial as technical prowess.

-## What You'll Find Here
-This space is my digital notebook – a collection of long-form blogs and short-form notes.
-It's where I share insights, document my tech adventures, and create a knowledge base that's as much for you as it is for me.
-So, whether you're here to explore the latest in backend technologies, dive into DevOps best practices, or just to connect with a fellow tech enthusiast, you're in the right place.
-Let's innovate, learn, and grow together!

 ## Let's Connect!